Abolqasem Salavati: Controversy

 Salavati is among the 32 officials sanctioned by the European Union in April 2011 who have committed human rights abuses after the 2009 disputed election.

 In December 2019, the U.S. Treasury Department sanctioned Salavati for "censorship or other activities that prohibit, limit, or penalize the exercise of freedom of expression or assembly by citizens of Iran".

 Personal life

 His daughter, Samaneh Salavati, is an artist.

-Alleged assassination

-Salavati is claimed to have been assassinated in his house on 5 January 2023 located at the end of Aban Street, cornering Shariati Street, Tehran, Iran.
-The assassin(s) drove up to Salavati's house at 22:00 and were able to enter his garage, armed with a 9mm Colt pistol.
-They exclaimed, "This one is for our brothers and sisters, you murderer", before shooting him to death with 5 bullets.

-Government officials have not yet made any announcements regarding his alleged death.
-Mehdi Keshtdar, CEO of Mizan News Agency, which is closely affiliated with the Islamic Republic's judicial system, dismisses Salavati's death as fake news propagated by the critics of the Islamic Republic.
-In a recent tweet, he claims to have spoken with Salavati after the alleged assassination, and that Salavati is safe and sound.
-Keshtdar writes, "[Salavati] found out about his assassination after my phone call".